Columbia Workplace Violence Attorney

 - Seek Medical Attention: All injuries sustained due to an act of workplace violence should be evaluated by a doctor.
 Seek immediate medical attention.
 Your doctor will diagnose, treat, and document your injuries.
 Medical records are key to bringing a legal claim.

 - Report the Workplace Violence Incident: The act should be reported.
-Notify your employer—whether your immediate supervisor, the human resources department, or a union representative.
-You should Provide a clear, concise account of what happened.
+Notify your employer—whether your immediate supervisor or the human resources department.
+You should provide a clear and concise account of what happened.

 - Document the Incident: Write down dates, times, witnesses, and any relevant details.
 Collect emails, texts, or any communication that supports your claim.
 If any person was an eyewitness to the incident, make sure that you have their contact details.